Planning Your Wedding Photography – some hints and tips for getting ready

 Ask anyone who’s helping you to get ready first

 This is especially relevant if they’re helping you into outfits, unless they don’t mind being photographed in what every they’re wearing before they get dressed.

-Think about whether you want photographs of you getting into your outfit
+Think about whether you want photos of you getting dressed

 If you’re a guy and your photographer is a girl or vice versa you may not feel comfortable having photographs while you get dressed.
 I always ask my clients if they want this part photographed and I’m happy to wait outside until they’re a bit more covered up.